feratyusa/paras-capstone-bangkit-2022/guide/Routes.md

 #### Input

-Only need authorization fill username with any username
+Only need authorization, fill username with any username

 ```
 /account/prabu